robotics-88/airsim-mavros-wrapper/README.md

 To use PX4, add the arg `ardupilot:=false`.

 The camera ROS publishers are disabled by default as it slows the publishing rate for everything to ~3Hz.
 To run with camera publishers on, add the arg `enable_cameras:=true`.
-When running with cameras enabled, Rviz looks like this.
+When running with cameras enabled and do_octomap set to true, Rviz looks like this.

 ![](images/airsim-start-ros.png)